crismali/magic_lamp/README.md

 ```
 Errors
 ------
-If there are errors rendering any of your templates, Magic Lamp will often throw a JavaScript
+If there are errors rendering any of your templates, Magic Lamp will often throw a JavaScript error.
-error.
 Errors will also appear in your server log (if you're running the in-browser specs).

 To see errors outside of the server log (which may be noisy), you can run [`rake magic_lamp:lint`](#tasks) (or `rake mll`) or visit `/magic_lamp/lint` in your browser and display any errors in your fixtures.

+You can debug into your fixture generation code or even the templates themselves just as you normally would in any other part of your Rails app.
+If you start seeing a bunch of `RenderCatcher` objects instead of the code you expected, just continue through and wait for the debugger to catch again and things go back to normal.
+If you want to skip continuing through, simply provide an explicit name for the fixture.

 If you get an `ActionView::MissingTemplate` error, try specifying the controller.
 This error is caused by a template that renders a partial
 without using the fully qualified path to the partial.
 Specifying the controller should help Rails find the template.